edgedb/qna-admin/README.md

    a.
 Create a new application in the [Discord Developer Portal](https://discord.com/developers/applications).

    b.
-In the "General Information" page, set the "INTERACTIONS ENDPOINT URL" to:
+On the "General Information" page, set the "INTERACTIONS ENDPOINT URL" to:
       - Local development: `{NGROK_URL}/api/interactions`
       - Production: `{DEPLOYED_APP_URL}/api/interactions`